zolinz/KatiFuse/CamelRequestReplyServer/ReadMe.md

 This is just to start a bigger app

-* Create a Network Design
+* Create a bigger project